TFTomSun/RazorClassLibraryBuildPerformanceIssue/README.md

 Project Infos:
 * RazorClassLibraryWithManyAssets has about 1400 small asset files
 * Dependencies:
-    * BlazorApp1 -> RazorClassLibraryConsumer -> RazorClassLibrary1 -> RazorClassLibraryWithManyAssets
+    * BlazorApp1 -> IndirectConsumerClassLibrary -> DirectConsumerClassLibrary -> RazorClassLibraryWithManyAssets

 Scenario 1:
 * Make a little change in the ExampleJsInterop.cs of the RazorClassLibraryWithManyAssets project.